The Primary school is for students from 8 years old to 11 years old, covering the second stage of schooling (Key Stage 2) over Years 3 to 6.

 With a class size of no more than sixteen students, an expat teacher and a teaching assistant each student can develop and reach their full potential.

 For those students needing extra English we have a specialist English as a Second Language (ESL) teacher.
-For students in Year 3 and above who do not need ESL they have the option of French or Serbian as an additional language.
+For students in Year 3 and above who do not need ESL they have the option of French, German or Serbian as an additional language.

-The school week culminates with an assembly on a Friday afternoon, where students will show off things have done that week to the whole school.
+The school week culminates with an assembly on a Friday afternoon, where students will show off things they have done that week to the whole school.
 This may be some art work, or reading some English work, or performing with their peers.

 All students take part in an annual show, at an external professional theatre, which parents and friends are thrilled when they come along and see.
 As well as day trips during the year as and when a class teacher thinks it suitable, once a year there is a four-day long trip to a location within Serbia.

 teacher/teaching assistant writes in a student’s Homework Diary.
 In addition, there are formal reports at Christmas and in Summer.
 Twice a year there are Parent Meeting evenings, as well as parents being able to arrange to see a member of senior management or the class teacher throughout the academic year.